 1980s Disco Clothing

 Disco did not die in 1979.
-It lived for a few more years into the 80s with some changes to fashion.
-The bell bottoms pants were replaced by the straight leg pant that curved butts, sucked in tummy fat and slimmed legs down to the ankle.
-There was also the baggy jeans that pleated at the high waistband.
-It wasn’t as “sexy” as the straight leg pant but was more comfortable.
+It lived for a few more years into the ’80s with some changes to fashion.
+The bell bottom pants were replaced by the straight leg pant that curved butts, sucked in tummy fat, and slimmed legs down to the ankle.
+There were also the baggy jeans that pleated at the high waistband.
+It wasn’t as “sexy” as the straight leg pant, but it was more comfortable.

 Spandex and stretch fabrics increased in popularity, combining with cotton jeans for a reflective bottom.
 The spandex bodysuit or leotard continued to grow too.
 Rhinestones and sequins embellished bodywear.

-Dance shoes like ballet flats or wedges, canvas “Jazz” sneakers, tapless tap shoes and leather booties made dancing more sporty.
-Add in arm warmers, leg warmers, wrap skirts and sweaters and chunky plastic jewelry and it was Jazzercise time at the Disco.
+Dance shoes like ballet flats or wedges, canvas “Jazz” sneakers, tapless tap shoes, and leather booties made dancing more sporty.
+Add in arm warmers, leg warmers, wrap skirts, sweaters, and chunky plastic jewelry and it was Jazzercise time at the Disco.

 Besides dance, there was the roller disco style.
-Combining the sport of roller skating and the dance of disco gave 80s fashion a new look.
+Combining the sport of roller skating and the dance of disco gave ’80s fashion a new look.
 Paring short metallic gym shorts with a leotard or sequin tank top took this street sport to the dance floor and back again.
-American’s disco’d in roller skates but they also disco’d in smooth sole sneakers at the clubs.
+American’s disco’d in roller skates but they also danced in smooth sole sneakers at the clubs.

 Some women wore chiffon dance skirts while others wore knit or terrycloth tunic dresses over striped leggings.
-Bright, colorful, sporty was the way of 80s disco.
+Bright, colorful, and sporty was the way of ’80s disco.

 If it all seems crazy looking back then — well, it certainly was!
 Diana Mankowski put it best: “Reflecting the idea that ‘discos are nothing if not a fantasy world, where you can change your identity by changing your costume,’ discotheques became places where glamour and fantasy reigned.
 Disco was the rallying cry of a generation shaking loose mid-century propriety.
 It burned out before its time, but it sure left a beautiful corpse.”